srl-labs/containerlab/docs/cmd/deploy.md

 The default timeout is set to 2 minutes and can be changed to values like `30s, 10m`.

 #### export-template
-The local `--export-template` flag allows a user to specify a custom Go template to be used as a schema for exporting topology data into `topology-data.json` under the lab directory.
-Without this flag, the default template path is `/etc/containerlab/templates/export/auto.tmpl`.
-For example, to export full topology data instead of a subset of fields exported by default, use `--export-template /etc/containerlab/templates/export/full.tmpl`.
+The local `--export-template` flag allows a user to specify a custom Go template that will be used for exporting topology data into `topology-data.json` file under the lab directory.
+If not set, the default template path is `/etc/containerlab/templates/export/auto.tmpl`.

+To export full topology data instead of a subset of fields exported by default, use `--export-template /etc/containerlab/templates/export/full.tmpl`.
 Note, some fields exported via `full.tmpl` might contain sensitive information like TLS private keys.
 To customize export data, it is recommended to start with a copy of `auto.tmpl` and change it according to your needs.

-#### max-workers
-With `--max-workers` flag it is possible to limit the amout of concurrent workers that create containers or wire virtual links.
-By default the number of workers equals the number of nodes/links to create.

 ### Examples